albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 }
 ```

-The `Person` class has not methods defined, yet the IDE still shows a list of methods we can use.
+The `Person` class has no methods defined, yet the IDE still shows a list of methods we can use.

 ![Methods Inherited from the Object Class](assets/images/Methods%20Inherited%20from%20the%20Object%20Class.png)